Nigerian Air Force Unleashes Fury as Fighter Jets Decimate Terrorist Enclaves in 3 Northern States

 Read also

-Air Commodore Ehimen Ejodame, Director of Public Relations, Nigerian Air Force, said,
+Air Commodore Ehimen Ejodame, director of Public Relations, Nigerian Air Force, said,

 “The operations neutralised several ISWAP terrorists and disrupted their mobility and command structures, significantly weakening their operational capability in the area.”

-Bandit camps destroyed in Kwara and Katsina states
+Bandit camps destroyed in Kwara, Katsina

 NAF aircraft also struck bandit hideouts in Garin Dandi and Chigogo, Kwara state, inflicting substantial losses on criminal groups.
-In Katsina State, air assets targeted Zango Hill, a known terrorist stronghold, neutralising militants and destroying key infrastructure.

 Ejodame added,